 After image quality, the next most important factor to consider when looking for a medical grade monitor to use for diagnostic imaging is practicality.
 After all, a monitor that displays crystal clear, high-resolution images is useless if it doesn't integrate well into your hospital's existing workflows.

-Additionally, unlike most consumer grade displays, medical grade monitors can be powered with hot-swappable batteries, making them perfect for non-powered carts.
+Additionally, unlike most consumer grade displays, battery-powered medical displays can be powered with hot-swappable batteries, making them perfect for non-powered carts.
 Not only do they supply their own power, but they can also power other peripherals and even the computer itself.
 That way, high-quality diagnostic images can be pulled up anywhere you need them in the facility, not just at specific designated stations.

 Most importantly, unlike consumer grade models, medical grade monitors are highly customizable.
 That way, you can mix and match features like touchscreen, battery-powered monitors with DC-out capabilities, and privacy filter (which is detailed below) to name a few, to ensure that the displays you deploy are the most practical displays you could possibly have for your facility's needs.